NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about Nevada general contractor license and insurance requirements.

-New Hampshire does not have a statewide general contractor license.
-Contractor requirements and permitting are handled at the local city or county level, so check with local building departments before starting any project.
+The State of New Hampshire does not mandate a general contractor license.
+Instead, contractor requirements and permitting are handled at the local city or county level.
+Be sure to check with your local building departments before bidding on or starting on any project.

 Required business insurance in New Hampshire: